Creating the Conditions for Environmental Justice

 • San Carlos Apache

 With almost 2 million acres on their reservation, managing solid waste is a challenge.
-The CC is working with the San Carlos Apache Nation to identify community needs and explore better communication.
+The CC is working with the San Carlos Apache Nation to identify community needs, explore better communication and develop a strategic plan.

 • Thriving Earth Exchange